Aliases for MCCC2 Gene

 This gene encodes the small subunit of 3-methylcrotonyl-CoA carboxylase.
 This enzyme functions as a heterodimer and catalyzes the carboxylation of 3-methylcrotonyl-CoA to form 3-methylglutaconyl-CoA.
 Mutations in this gene are associated with 3-Methylcrotonylglycinuria, an autosomal recessive disorder of leucine catabolism. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MCCC2 Gene

 MCCC2 (Methylcrotonoyl-CoA Carboxylase 2) is a Protein Coding gene.
 Diseases associated with MCCC2 include 3-Methylcrotonyl-Coa Carboxylase 2 Deficiency and 3 Alpha Methylcrotonyl-Coa Carboxylase 2 Deficiency.
-Among its related pathways are Defects in biotin (Btn) metabolism and Diseases of metabolism.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include ligase activity and methylcrotonoyl-CoA carboxylase activity.
 An important paralog of this gene is PCCB.

 UniProtKB/Swiss-Prot for MCCC2 Gene

 Carboxyltransferase subunit of the 3-methylcrotonyl-CoA carboxylase, an enzyme that catalyzes the conversion of 3-methylcrotonyl-CoA to 3-methylglutaconyl-CoA, a critical step for leucine and isovaleric acid catabolism.